Manti, Utah

 Manti (/ˈmæntaɪ/ MAN-ty) is a city in and the county seat of Sanpete County, Utah, United States.
-The population was 3,276 at the 2010 United States Census.
+The population was 3,429 at the 2020 United States Census.

 Description

 Manti was the first community in Utah to be settled outside the Wasatch Front and served as the hub for the formation of many other communities in Central Utah.
 The Manti Utah Temple, the fifth temple built by the Church of Jesus Christ of Latter-day Saints is found in Manti and dominates the area's skyline.
 Manti formerly hosted the Mormon Miracle Pageant for two weeks each summer.

 History

 Manti was one of the first communities settled in what was to become Utah.
 Chief Walkara (or Walker), a Ute Tribe leader, invited Brigham Young to send pioneers to the area to teach his people the techniques of successful farming.
 In 1849, Brigham Young dispatched a company of about 225 settlers, consisting of several families, to the Sanpitch (now Sanpete) Valley.
-Under the direction of Isaac Morley and George Washington Bradley, the settlers arrived at the present location of Manti in November.
+Under the direction of Isaac Morley and George Washington Bradley (1813-1891), the settlers arrived at the present location of Manti in November.
 They endured a severe winter by living in temporary shelters dug into the south side of the hill on which the Manti Temple now stands.
 Brigham Young named the new community Manti, after a city mentioned in the Book of Mormon.
 Manti was incorporated in 1851.
 The first mayor of Manti was Dan Jones.
 Manti served as a hub city for the settlement of other communities in the valley.

-Relations with the local Native Americans deteriorated rapidly, and the Walker War soon ensued.
+Relations with the local Native Americans deteriorated rapidly, and the Wakara’s War soon ensued.
 The war consisted primarily of various raids conducted by the Native Americans against Mormon outposts in Central and Southern Utah.
 The Walker War ended in the mid-1850s in an understanding negotiated between Brigham Young and Wakara.
 Shortly after that, Welcome Chapman and Wakara oversaw the baptism of scores of Wakara's tribe members.
 Although immediate hostilities ended, none of the underlying conflicts were resolved.

 In 1865 Utah's Black Hawk War erupted when an incident between a Manti resident and a young chieftain exploded into open warfare between the Mormon settlers and the local Native Americans.
 Forts were built in Manti and other nearby communities.
 Smaller settlements in the area were temporarily abandoned for the duration of the war.
 In the fall of 1867, Chief Black Hawk made peace with the settlers, but sporadic violence occurred until 1872, when federal troops intervened.
 Many Mormon settlers who fought and died in the wars are buried in the Manti Cemetery.
 Most of the Utes were eventually relocated to the Uintah and Ouray Indian Reservation in Eastern Utah.